typelevel/cats/CONTRIBUTING.md

 ### Binary compatibility

 It is important to verify that the feature you are implementing is compatible with Scala 2.11.x and Scala 2.12.x (Scala <2.10.x is not supported).
-When you submit a PR, Travis makes this check, but it is time-expensive, so you can assure this step beforehand by issuing the command `+2.11.12`, which sets the cats' Scala version to `2.11.12` and then compile the project.
+When you submit a PR, Travis makes this check, but it is time-expensive, so you can assure this step beforehand by issuing the command `+2.11.12`, which sets the cats' Scala version to `2.11.12` and then run `mimaReportBinaryIssues`.

 A summary of these steps is as follows:

 ```
 $ sbt
 > +2.11.12
-> compile
+> mimaReportBinaryIssues
 ```
-If you see errors in the compilation process related to the Scala version, you can execute the command `mimaReportBinaryIssues` to see what happened.
+This procedure will report if there are any binary compatibility issues that should be fixed.

-As a side note, the latter command use [sbt-mima](https://github.com/lightbend/migration-manager) (shorthand for "Migration Manager") for reporting all the possible [binary](https://github.com/lightbend/migration-manager/wiki#what-is-the-migration-manager) (not source) incompatibilities that the code would have.
+As a side note, the latter command uses [sbt-mima](https://github.com/lightbend/migration-manager) (shorthand for "Migration Manager") plugin and you can find more information about it [here](https://github.com/lightbend/migration-manager/wiki).

 ## Contributing documentation